SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20140609.md

   - Sunpy 0.4.1 has been released.
   - Currently SunPy has problems compiling under Anaconda 2.0.
 Working on a solution.
   - Travis is now set up to run in parallel, to speed up testing of PRs.
 Still outstanding issues with Travis timing out when downloading data or querying web-based services like VSO.
-  - Discussion of whether offline instances of the Travis tests could be run separately from full ‘online’ test runs.
+  - Discussion of whether offline instances of the Travis tests could be run separately from full ‘online' test runs.
 This would provide a baseline level of testing and verification.
   - SunPy 0.5 was delayed slightly.
 Partly motivated by a desire to wait for AstroPy 0.4.
 Also some 0.5 issues still outstanding.
 Desire to get GOES Temperature and Emission Measure code into 0.5, along with AIA_PREP functionality.
 Lightcurve refactor, astropy quantities and WCS likely to be 0.6.

 - Discussion of WCS SEP postponed until a later date.